-I am so passionate about the topic of Reintegration that I want to host a question-and-answer session for the spouses in our unit before our current Deployment ends.
-I am working with our FRO (Family Readiness Officer, like an Army FRG) to plan an event that can be run BY the spouses, FOR the spouses.
-We are gathering some of the “Seasoned Spouses” from the unit who have been through a few deployments to share their experiences– things they did right, things they did wrong, things they would do differently.
-We want it to be a casual and comfortable environment where anyone can ask questions about what to expect, and then someone who has “been there/done that” can reassure them or help them be prepared.
-Some of our topics will be:
+I am so passionate about the topic of Reintegration that I hosted a question-and-answer session for the spouses in our unit before our deployment ended.
+I worked with our FRO (Family Readiness Officer, like an Army FRG) to plan an event that was run BY the spouses, FOR the spouses.
+We gathered some of the “Seasoned Spouses” from the unit who have been through a few deployments to share their experiences– things they did right, things they did wrong, things they would do differently.
+It was a casual and comfortable environment where anyone could ask questions about what to expect.
+Then someone who has “been there/done that” reassured them or helped them be prepared.
+Some of our topics were:

 - Introducing a New Baby to Daddy

 - Moving or having a new baby right after deployment